-The RAF Benevolent Fund is working with GamCare to provide extra support for RAF personnel and their families.
+We are collaborating with the RAF Benevolent Fund to provide extra assistance for gambling-affected RAF personnel and their families.

-Gambling can be a fun way to pass the time, perhaps when you’re at base or in a group.
-However, gambling also has the potential to cause a variety of negative impacts if it becomes a way to cope with boredom, loneliness, anger, stress or anxiety.
-Over time, the more you gamble, the more you will lose — and this may not be just money.
+For many people, gambling can be a fun way to pass the time, perhaps when you’re off-duty at base or in a social group.
+For others, however, gambling has the potential to cause a lot of harm, especially if it becomes a way to cope with boredom, loneliness, anger, stress or anxiety.
+Over time, the more you gamble, the more you will lose — and these losses might not be just money.

-As many as 5% of service people and 2% of their dependents think gambling could be a problem for them (Meeting the Needs of the Serving RAF Community, 2018).
-There are a variety of ways to gamble on bases, and we want to help people stay safe when they gamble, and to know that help and support is available if needed.
+As many as five per cent of service personnel and two per cent of their dependants think gambling could be a problem for them (Meeting the Needs of the Serving RAF Community, 2018).
+There are a variety of ways to gamble on military bases, and we want to help service personnel stay safe if they do gamble, and to know that help and support is available if and when they need it.

 How can I keep myself safe?

 Always keep in mind that you are more likely to lose the money you stake than you are to win any more.
-Don’t gamble with money that you need for other important things.
+Do not gamble with money you need for important other things.

-Decide how long you would like to gamble for, and how much money you have to play with, before you begin.
-When this money is gone, or your time limit is reached, it’s time to step away.
+Decide how long you will gamble for, and how much money you have to play with, before you begin.
+When your stake is gone, or your time limit is reached, it’s time to step away.

-Emotions like anger, sadness or a feeling of general stress can make it more difficult to make clear decisions.
-This can lead to you losing money you can’t really afford, and potentially damaging important relationships.
-If you’re feeling low before you start, gambling won’t make you feel any better.
+Emotions such as anger, sadness or stress can make it more difficult to make clear decisions.
+This can lead to you losing money you can’t afford; and can potentially damage important relationships.
+If you’re feeling low before you start, gambling won’t help you feel any better.

-If you spend too much time or money gambling, you may miss out on other important events and activities, including spending time with the people you care about.
-Keep gambling balanced with other things you enjoy, and other social activities too.
+If you spend too much time or money gambling, you may miss out on other important events and duties, including spending time with the people you care about.
+Keep gambling balanced with other pastimes and social activities you enjoy.

-Gambling is most definitely not a way to make money, or to fix something else in your life that you are not happy with.
-Yes, some people win big, but this is not as often as it may appear!
+Gambling is most definitely not a way to make money, or to fix an aspect of your life about which you are unhappy.
+Yes, some people win big, but this is not as often as it may appear.
 Over time, the house always wins.
-Any other problems you have will probably only be made worse if you use gambling as a way to get away from them.
+Any other problems you’re experiencing will likely only be exacerbated if you use gambling as a way to try and escape them.